 Arguments follow the name of the command and are used to give options to run the command itself.
 Separe each argument with a space.

 Required arguments need to be input for the command to work correctly.
-You will receive an error message or a warning otherwise.
+You will not be able to send the command otherwise.

 In this guide, required arguments are marked as

 <argument>with the angle brackets.
 It is important to not put the angle brackets in the actual command, as they are used as a placeholder to indicate an argument is required.

 Optional arguments are not needed for a command to work, but they may be used to provide additional information or add extra details to a command.
 In this guide, they are marked as

 [...argument]in this guide.
 They are joined together and allow spaces in there, unlike other arguments that break up on spaces.

 The reason for the warning is optional.

 Durations are a combinations of numbers and letters rappresenting units of measure of time: for example 4w5h means 4 weeks and 5 hours.
 Below you can see a table with all supported abbreviations.